mosegontar/microform-archived/README.md

 # microform

 **microform** is a command-line utility for reading articles in the terminal.
-It uses [Mercury Web Parser](https://mercury.postlight.com/web-parser/) and [tomd](https://github.com/gaojiuli/tomd) (an HTML to Markdown converter) to fetch a web page and generate a readable, markdown version of its content. microform serves a purpose similar to other "reader" services, such as [Readability](https://en.wikipedia.org/wiki/Readability_(service)), Safari Reader, Instapaper.
+It uses [Mercury Web Parser](https://mercury.postlight.com/web-parser/) and [tomd](https://github.com/gaojiuli/tomd) (an HTML to Markdown converter) to fetch a web page and generate a readable, markdown version of its content. microform serves a purpose similar to other "reader" services, such as [Readability](https://en.wikipedia.org/wiki/Readability_(service)), Safari Reader, Firefox Reader View, Instapaper.
 Except now you don't have to come out of your shell.

 microform makes use of [requests-cache](https://github.com/reclosedev/requests-cache) to cache responses from Mercury Web Parser.
 The default database is a `mercury.sqlite` file.
 However, you can configure microform to use a DB name of your choice, by setting the `MERCURY_DB_NAME` environment variable.

+**Note:**
+In general, I've found Mercury Web Parser to be very good, but there are some cases when it fails to correctly parse an article that other services (such as Firefox Reader View or Instapaper) parse correctly.
+If your article seems to start in the middle or seems truncated, this is likely why.
+I'm open to ideas on how to improve this and interested in allowing users to configure `microform` with their preferred parser.
+Pull requests addressing these issues are very welcome.

 ## Installation & Configuration